-On the connectivity side, many of the best monitors for MacBook Pro have USB-C ports, so you can connect easily via one cable to the monitor for your data needs, but also charge your MacBook Pro at the same time.
+On the connectivity side, many of the best monitors for MacBook Pro have USB-C ports, so you can connect easily via one cable to the monitor for your data needs, but you can still charge your MacBook Pro at the same time.

 We've selected a few monitors based on specs, general reviews, and features they offer, that we think make them worthy of consideration.
 We've answered some of your most frequently asked questions too, so you can make an informed decision on your next upgrade.